 Mandatory film screenings are scheduled semi-regularly in the evenings on Sundays 7-9:00 pm in room 401 Fisher-Bennett Hall.
 Assignments will include quizzes and in-class exams, two 4-5 page essays, and a collaborative research project on a monster of your choice.

-Please see below for TA contact per recitation:
+Please see below for TA contact and office assignments per recitation:

 ENGL 102.403 Muriel G. Bernardi (Murielb@sas.upenn.edu) FBH 118

 ENGL 102.404 Jonah Max Greebel (email@example.com) FBH 215

 ENGL 102.405 Matilda Kate Hooper Hemming (firstname.lastname@example.org) FBH 319